 That means every apartment had the same standard of linen and towels, a brand new flat screen TV and CD/DVD player, complimentary internet, a phone, a good washer-dryer, and the same quality kitchen utensils and appliances, including a Nespresso machine, and coffee refills, and tea, sugar, salt, and milk.

 What this means is that when you book an Espresso Apartment you know exactly what you’re going to get.
 One thing we don’t love when staying in holiday rentals around the world is that amenities can vary vastly from one place to the next.
 One house might have a dream kitchen, while another might have the bare minimum, which is so basic you can’t even make pasta.

 We were also impressed with the system for collecting and dropping off keys, which doesn’t require you to go into an office or do a meet and greet, which can waste precious time.

 Punt Hill Apartments

-Like Espresso Apartments, we also became aware of Punt Hill apartment rentals through Roomorama and ended up staying at three of their properties by the end of our trip, in the CBD at Punt Hill Flinders Lane (a superb location, in shopping central), at Punt Hill Manhattan (up the other end of Flinders Lane near Chin Chin and Cumulus), and on Toorak Road at Punt Hill South Yarra Grand (just seconds from Dainty Sizchuan).
+We became aware of Punt Hill apartment rentals through Roomorama (now defunct) and ended up staying at three of their properties by the end of our trip, in the CBD at Punt Hill Flinders Lane (a superb location, in shopping central), at Punt Hill Manhattan (up the other end of Flinders Lane near Chin Chin and Cumulus), and on Toorak Road at Punt Hill South Yarra Grand (just seconds from Dainty Sizchuan).